 Did you check out my last recipe?
 Farro and Spinach Salad with Dried Fruit and Nuts.
 It’s a yummy, easy, and colourful salad that’s full of flavour and perfect to have as we transition into the springtime.

-Today’s dish is more of a recipe that’s great to have year-round: Easy Crispy Parmesan Baby Potatoes!
+Today’s dish is more of a recipe that’s great to have year-round: Easy Crispy Parmesan Crusted Potatoes!

 If you live with a fast eater, like I do, the one problem you might find with this dish is how quickly it disappears.
 I remember Scott sitting down to a plate of these potatoes and the next thing I knew he was done.
 That’s the challenge when you have an item that so tasty and bite-sized.

 Do you love potatoes too?
 I like eating them fried, baked, mashed, boiled… any which way… except raw.
 My guilty pleasure snack is French fries and these are close behind!

 Check out some of my other recipes using potatoes!

 - Crispy Garlic Smashed Baby Potatoes

 - Bacon-Wrapped Sausage with Garlic Parmesan Asparagus and Potatoes

 I hope you enjoy this parmesan crusted potatoes recipe!
 If you do, please comment and leave a rating down below.
 You can also connect with me on my social media by tagging me (I’m @yay_for_food on Instagram).